 3. Tooth loss

-It is important for seniors and dental care patients to control their blood sugar levels.
-In fact, too much sweetness helps bacteria grow inside the mouth which can lead to not only inflammation but also gum disease.
-So, opting for sugar alternative food items can be beneficial for improved oral health.
+Controlling blood sugar is absolutely necessary for seniors and dental care.
+Their chances of inflammation and gum disease increase due to this.
+The reason is that too much sugar helps bacteria to grow inside the mouth. .
+So, opting for sugar alternative food items can be beneficial for an improved oral health.